Charter School FAQ

 School Grades Offered: The Vanguard School offers education for students in grades K-12.
 The Vanguard School High School has been one of the top-performing schools in Colorado since its existence.

 College Preparation: We want all of our students to attend college, and we prepare them accordingly.
-Starting in 9th grade, our students learn about colleges and the skills and knowledge they need to be successful.
+Starting in grade 9, our students learn about colleges and the skills and knowledge they need to be successful.
 We also help our students complete scholarship applications.
-Our Class of 2021 was offered over $7.1 million dollars in scholarships.
+Our Class of 2024 was offered over $6.1 million dollars in scholarships.

 School Location: The Vanguard School is conveniently and centrally located near downtown Colorado Springs.